datakind/data-recipes-ai/README.md

 # Data Recipes AI

+**Please note**: This repo is being actively developed and is in a pre-release mode.
+Expect lots of changes and updates!

 Data recipes AI is a Large Language Model-powered platform for creating a library of data analysis 'Recipes' people can use in a chat interface ...

 ![alt text](./assets/data-recipes-concept.png)

 By building a library, certain risks of using LLMs are reduced because data recipes will give exactly the same result every time and can be reviewed to ensure the answer is right.
 It's a way of using the awesome power of LLMs in a safer and more cost effective way.
-As an extension of [Large Language Models as Tool makers (LATM)](https://arxiv.org/abs/2305.17126), data recipes ai adds in memory of reusable recipes as well as a human-in-the-loop review concept.
+As an extension of [Large Language Models as Tool makers (LATM)](https://arxiv.org/abs/2305.17126), data recipes ai extends this to include memory management as well as human-in-the-loop review concept.

+# Design Concepts

+Given the rapidly changing landscape of LLMs, we have tried as much as possible to implement data recipes in such as way that it can be intergrated with various

 # What's in this repo?

 ![alt text](./assets/system.png)

+This repo contains the following main components:

 NOTE: For now we reference internal documents, but this will be adjusted and added to the repo over time.